Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Numerical Experiments

 \subsubsection{Optimality Gap}

-For instances with larger number of scenarios, we compare the optimality gap from the benchmark methods ($\optT$) with the gap obtained by applying the newly proposed methods, namely two-stage LDRs and LDDRs ($\optN$):
+For instances with larger number of {\crev realizations}, we compare the optimality gap from the benchmark methods ($\optT$) with the gap obtained by applying the newly proposed methods, namely two-stage LDRs and LDDRs ($\optN$):

-Table \ref{tab:improvement-newsvendor} presents the optimality gaps from the benchmark and proposed models (whose running times are provided in Appendix \ref{app:results}).
+Table \ref{tab:improvement-newsvendor} presents the optimality gaps from the benchmark and proposed models (whose running times are provided in Appendix \ref{app:results-newsvendor}).

-Achieving an average gap reduction of 82\%, there is a considerable value in using the two-stage LDRs and LDDRs in devising policies for the multistage newsvendor problem.
-The optimality gaps $\optN$ range from 4\% to 46\%, with some interesting cases such as instances 3, 5 and 14 where LDR policies can even lead to a profit loss in the worst-case.
-In the majority of the instances, both two-stage LDRs and LDDRs contribute to the improvement of the gap, although the primal side clearly has the larger impact, to the point that in five instances, the dual bound $\bar{\nu}^{\textsc{NA}}_R$ and the benchmark $\PILB$ are the same.
-In some instances, the PI bound might already be strong enough so that using LDDRs does not make a tangible difference in strengthening it.
-This is, for instance, the case for instances 8, 12 and 18 that attain a small optimality gap without significantly improving $\PILB$.
-As discussed for the small-size instances, depending on the number of stages, items, and available budget, in some instances the PI bound can indeed be weak.
-In such cases $\bar{\nu}^{\textsc{NA}}_R$ can be potentially improved by a better design of the basis functions for LDDRs that better captures the correlation among all items imposed by the budget restriction.
+{Achieving an average gap reduction of {\crev 81.6\%}, there is a considerable value in using the two-stage LDRs and LDDRs in devising policies for the multistage newsvendor problem.
+The optimality gaps $\optN$ range from 4\% to 46\%.
+There are some interesting cases such as instance 3 where LDR policies can even lead to a profit loss in the worst case.
+In the majority of the instances, both two-stage LDRs and LDDRs contribute to the improvement of the gap, although the primal side clearly has the larger impact.
+For instance, in five instances, the dual bound {\crev $\bar{\nu}^{\textsc{NA-DO}}_R$} and the benchmark $\PILB$ are the same.
+In some instances, such as instances 8, 12 and 18, the PI bound might already be strong enough so that using LDDRs does not make a tangible difference in strengthening it.

+{\crev Lastly, for the primal bounds, we observe that the solution times for obtaining the traditional and two-stage LDR bounds are comparable.
+For the dual bounds, the times for obtaining the PI bound are quite small whereas for our dual problem the solution time significantly increases with problem size with several instances not being solved to optimality within the 1-hour time limit. }